Solar power in Iowa

 Solar power in Iowa is limited but growing, with 137 megawatts (MW) installed by the end of 2019 and 27 MW installed during that year, ranking the state 40th among U.S. states.
 Iowa also generated 0.23% of the state's total electricity production in 2019 from solar energy; an amount sufficient to power over 17,000 Iowa homes.
 The state's early position as a major wind-power provider may have limited early large-scale solar investment.

 Solar panels on rooftops alone can provide 20% of all electricity used in Iowa.
 On June 7, 2012, Sky Factory in Fairfield became the first company in the state to generate all of their electricity from solar power, with the installation of a 54 kilowatt (kW) 3500 sq. ft. solar array.
-Prior to that one of the largest arrays was the 15.75 kW array on the Marshalltown Public Library.
-Currently, a 3.8 MW array near Dubuque is the state's largest facility.
+Prior to that, one of the largest arrays was the 15.75 kW array on the Marshalltown Public Library.
+As of 2020, a 3.8 MW array near Dubuque is the state's largest facility.
 By 2024, another 380 MW of generating capacity may be installed according to projections by the Solar Energy Industries Association.